 - Keep this list handy.
 Print this list out and use

 it as a bookmark in your text.
 Re-read it every few weeks.

 - If you feel the assignments are taking you too long,

 please come see me.
 The point of the reading is to help you

-learn calculus.
+learn the course material.
 If you feel that they have become an obstacle, then we should

 address that issue.